 - All transactions completed by a blacklisted customer

-- Customers that regularly complete transactions from multiple locations
+- Customers who regularly complete transactions from multiple locations

-- Transactions that happen immediately after a receive transaction by the same customer
+- Transactions that happen immediately after a received transaction by the same customer

 - Different customers using the same addresses or ID numbers

 - Multiple customers sending wire transactions from within the same city to shared receiver(s)

 - Individuals with debits or credits in excess of $10,000 over a 24-hour period at any location